Rate of convergence for the discrete-time approximation of reflected BSDEs arising in switching problems: Introduction

 \end{enumerate} Let us emphasize here the fact that our results are obtained without any assumption on the non-degeneracy of the volatility matrix $\sigma$.
-We also point out that $\HYP{f}(ii)$ is the best condition -- up to now -- for existence and uniqueness to \eqref{eqBSDECORIntro} to hold.
+We also point out that $\HYP{f}$(ii) is the best condition -- up to now -- for existence and uniqueness to \eqref{eqBSDECORIntro} to hold. {Let us remark that all the results contained in [8] need a stronger structure assumption on $f$ since authors also assume that, for all $j \in \cI$, $f^j(x,y,z) = f^j(x,y^j,z^{j.})$.}

 A fundamental result to obtain convergence for continuously reflected BSDEs is first to prove that the scheme given in \eqref{schemeintro} approximates efficiently discretely reflected BSDEs.
 This result is interesting in itself if one is only interested in the approximation of Bermudan switching problem (i.e. when the switching times are restricted to lie in the grid $\Re$).
-It is discussed in section 3 below and requires, in particular, the use of a new representation result for the scheme \eqref{schemeintro}.
+It is discussed in Section 3 below and requires, in particular, the use of a new representation result for the scheme \eqref{schemeintro}. {More precisely, the new representation result is given by Proposition \ref{prop snell representation schema} and an upper bound on the discrete-time approximation error is obtained in Theorem \ref{th convergence scheme vers discret refl}.
+Let us remark that Proposition \ref{prop snell representation schema} is crucially based on the comparison result for approximation schemes for BSDEs obtained in \cite{Chassagneux-Richou-14}, its explains why there are some bounded weights $(H_i)_{0 \leqslant i \leqslant n-1}$ in the scheme \eqref{schemeintro}.
+Moreover, Proposition \ref{prop snell representation schema} allows to obtain a general stability result for schemes (see Proposition \ref{prop stabilite schema gene aleatoire}) which is the keystone result that was missing in \cite{Chassagneux-Elie-Kharroubi-10} and which allows to strongly improve their upper bound on the approximation error when the generator depends on $z$.}

-Combining the fact that discretely reflected BSDEs are a good approximation of continuously reflected BSDEs and that the scheme \eqref{schemeintro} is also a good approximation of \eqref{BSDEDORintro}, we obtain our new convergence result, which is the main result of this paper and is summarised in the following Theorem.
+Combining the fact that discretely reflected BSDEs \eqref{BSDEDORintro} are a good approximation of continuously reflected BSDEs and that the scheme \eqref{schemeintro} is also a good approximation of \eqref{BSDEDORintro}, we obtain our new convergence result, which is the main result of this paper and is summarised in the following Theorem.

 \begin{Theorem} Let us assume that \HYP{f} is in force.
 Set $R$ such that $L^Z R \le 1$, $\pi$ such that $L^Y |\pi| < 1$ and define $\alpha(|\pi|)=\log (2T/|\pi|)$.
 Then the following holds, for some positive constant $C$: \begin{enumerate}[(i)] \item Taking $|\Re| \sim |\pi|^{1/2}$, we have